 At Home Family Fun: Just make art – whatever way you want.

-Outing Idea: Minneapolis Institute of Art or Walker Art Center are both open with pre-registration.
+Outing Idea: Minneapolis Institute of Art Weisman Art Museum or Walker Art Center are all good options.

 Read Aloud: Babar’s Museum of Art by Laurent De Brunhoff.

 Meal Idea: Be a food artist.
 Create a rainbow of produce tonight and let your kids arrange it pretty before eating.
 If you need ideas, here is a Rainbow Pizza recipe.